JennyCGT/MQTT-Monitor/README.md

 This variables are sent from a ESP32 board to a computer through MQTT and could be showed, exported in a interface created in python.

 ## ESP32 board
-In this project is used a ESP32 to simulate the environment variables (Temperature, Humidity, Air quality) and send the data to the broker (ioticos.org) through MQTT using WIFI module of ESP32.
+In this project is used a ESP32 to monitoring the environment variables (Temperature, Humidity, Air quality) and send the data to the online broker through MQTT using WIFI module of ESP32.
 In the ESP32 folder there is arduino project.
 In that project, all the variables are simulated by a random numbers which are under limits referenced to the real behaviour of the environment variables.

 <p align="center">